-Facial plastic surgeons and nose experts, Dr. Russell Kridel and Dr. Angela Sturm often perform inferior turbinate reduction surgery for Houston patients to improve breathing.
+Facial plastic surgeon and nose expert, Dr. Russell Kridel often performs inferior turbinate reduction surgery for Houston patients to improve breathing.
 The procedure is commonly done at the same time as septoplasty surgery.
 Turbinate hypertrophy is a nasal condition that is the result of an enlargement of the turbinates.
 These represent the small structures within the nose that allow air to safely pass through the nostrils to the lungs.
 When the turbinates become swollen and enlarged, patients experience symptoms such as blocked nasal breathing, chronic sinus infections, nosebleeds, and severe sleep apnea because of the obstruction.
 During turbinate surgery, the surgeon reduces the size of the turbinate, which decreases airway resistance.

 What Patients Should Look For

-Dr. Kridel and Dr. Sturm are both board-certified otolaryngologists (surgeons of the ear, nose, throat, head, and neck).
-This means that they have spent more time studying and operating on the anatomical aspects of the nose, where turbinate issues occur, than general surgeons or surgeons of another speciality.
-Patients should look for surgeons with the proper training and extensive experience when considering this procedure.
-Our doctors each perform over a hundred nasal surgeries every year, many of which include septoplasty with inferior turbinate reduction surgery.
-Renowned for their expertise, operative skill, and scrupluous standards, they draw patients (many who are fellow doctors or medical professionals) from the local Houston area, across the United States, as well as from around the world.
+Dr. Kridel is a board-certified otolaryngologists (surgeon of the ear, nose, throat, head, and neck).
+This means that he has spent more time studying and operating on the anatomical aspects of the nose, where turbinate issues occur, than general surgeons or surgeons of another speciality.
+Patients should look for a surgeon with the proper training and extensive experience when considering this procedure.
+Dr. Kridel performs over a hundred nasal surgeries every year, many of which include septoplasty with inferior turbinate reduction surgery.
+Renowned for his expertise, operative skill, and scrupluous standards, he draws patients (many who are fellow doctors or medical professionals) from the local Houston area, across the United States, as well as from around the world.

 Patients can expect to spend approximately 2-3 hours with us during their turbinate reduction consultation.
 Our doctors take pride in the highest level of thoroughness.
 Because other nasal and facial conditions may be present if a patient is having difficulty breathing, we provide a comprehensive medical exam of the nose and face, as well as a special rhinometry test.
 If additional issues are found, frequently these conditions can be corrected alongside turbinate reduction surgery.